 After you have checked that you are enrolled for the RDTI in myIR, the first step is to submit an application for general approval (or GA) of your R&D activities.
 Applying for in-year general approval is free, and it is intended to provide you with certainty that your R&D activities are eligible for the RDTI.

-For Year 2 of the RDTI scheme and all following years, you can submit multiple general approval applications during the year.
+You can submit multiple general approval applications during the year.
 Some businesses like the certainty of getting approval for their activities at the start of the year.
 If your R&D programme pivots during the year, you can submit another application for approval.
-You can file as many general approval applications as you need to cover all projects that you have undertaken.
 If you expect that your activities will take longer than a year to complete, you may also apply for general approval for up to a maximum of three years.

 What does the application for General Approval look like in myIR?